anderson-jason573/silverpeak-api-pkg/README.md

+This repository is meant to be an introduction to using Silver Peak/EdgeConnect APIs.
+The 'main' scripts are meant to demonstrate the three different types of API calls:

+    1.)
+API calls directly to the Orchestrator
+    2.)
+API calls directly to an appliance
+    3.)
+API calls to an appliance via the Orchestrator

 API keys are used for authentication, rather than user names and passwords.
 These are created in the Orchestrator under the "Orchestrator ---> API Keys" menu.
 See '.env.example' file for reference.
 Place the .env file in